Phazorknight/Cogito/docs/gettingstarted.rst

 ------------

 .. tip::
-   It is strongly recommended to use the COGITO Project as your base Godot project, as it comes with a few pre-configured settings like Input Maps and Autoloads.
+   It is strongly recommended to use the COGITO Project as your base Godot project, as it comes with a few pre-configured settings like Input Maps and Globals/Autoloads.
 After installation, you can import your own assets and get started making your game.

 Installation steps: